+While PCOS is commonly associated with excess body weight, it is not limited to women who are on the heavier side.
 Nearly 5% of lean women are diagnosed with PCOS, which accounts for 20%–30% of all PCOS cases.

 Women of average weight are less prone to insulin resistance, which is recognized as an underlying cause of PCOS.

-Can One Conceive with PCOS?
+Can one conceive with PCOS?

-However, a lot of people are under the misguided impression that women with PCOS are infertile, which is anything but true.
+A lot of people are under the misguided impression that women with PCOS are infertile, which is anything but true.

 Having ovarian cysts does not necessarily mean that you have PCOS.
 Ovarian cysts are fluid-filled sacs that develop on one or both the ovaries, usually as a result of a normal menstrual cycle.